SansegoTek/DFKQuestRunner/README.md

 # Installation

+If you're wanting to get your hands dirty with the source code and maybe contribute something back, follow the instructions for Developers below.
+If you just want to run the application, follow the instructions for Non-developers.
+It's still a bit technical at this stage, but the included links for Mac and Wndows should get you there (if you are a *nix user I'm assuming you don't need links).

+## Developers

  - Install [Node and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
  - Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
  - Create a folder for the source code, navigate to the folder in your terminal of choice, and clone the DFKQuestRunner repo into it